GRCDEV/ArduSim/help/development.md

 * `void storeFile( File, String)`.
 It stores a *String* in a *File*.
 * `boolean isVerboseStorageEnabled()`.
 This function may be used to decide if some information must be stored in a *File*.

-Finally, ArduSim provides tools to form the swarm formation.
+Finally, ArduSim provides tools to build the swarm formation.
 The layout can be built from scratch, but several flying formations have been included to make easier to develop a new protol.
-The package *api.pojo.formations* includes a general class *FlightFormation*, and several formation implementations that can be used in any protocol, like shown in *Scan Protocol*.
+The package *api.pojo.formations* includes a general class *FlightFormation*, and several formation implementations that can be used in any protocol, like shown in *MUSCOP*.
 Follows a list of implemented formations:

 * *Linear*.
 The UAVs are ordered in a straight line perpendicular to a specific heading, and numbered from left to right.
 * *Regular matrix*.
 The UAVs are ordered in a square matrix, and numbered from left to right, and from bottom to up.